HPH-Fabrication-Addins/cinx-api-docs/source/includes/_catalog-updates.md

 **Notes**

+  - If no **status** parameter is included in the URL, the ALL option will be used by default
   - If the url uses the **NEW** parameter and there are no new updates, the api response will have an empty **rows** array

 ## Download Update